What to See in North Iceland

-When you are travelling in the North of Iceland, don’t forget to stop at “Jólagarðurinn” - a Christmas garden (called Santa’s village), just about 20 kilometres from Akureyri.
+When you are traveling in the North of Iceland, don’t forget to stop at “Jólagarðurinn” - a Christmas garden (called Santa’s village), just about 20 kilometers from Akureyri.
 It’s a proper red Santa’s house with many magical things to explore and a small Icelandic store right next to it.

-If you are a ski or snowboard enthusiast and snow conditions are welcoming, take yourself up to the Ski resort called Hlíðarfjall just about 10 minutes driving up to the mountain from Akureyri.
+If you are a ski or snowboard enthusiast and snow conditions are welcoming, take yourself up to the Ski resort called Hlíðarfjall just about 10 minutes of driving up to the mountain from Akureyri.
 The ski resort opens already in December.
-If you don’t have a car, you can take a bus there which is free of charge as all the city busses in Akureyri.
-Another small yet good ski resort in the North is in a small village Siglufjörður about 75 kilometres from Akureyri.
+If you don’t have a car, you can take a bus there which is free of charge as all the city buses in Akureyri.
+Another small yet good ski resort in the North is in the small village of Siglufjörður about 75 kilometers from Akureyri.

 Your next stop should be in Dalvík very well known as a small fishing town.
 Have a walk on Dalvík´s beautiful beach and be sure that you stop by at Gísli, Eiríkur, Helgi coffee house at the corner of the main road.
-It is a charming cosy place with delicious meals (try the fish soup), cakes and good coffee.
+It is a charming cozy place with delicious meals (try the fish soup), cakes, and good coffee.